JohnYoussef-hub/GPA-CGPA_Calculator/README.md

 ## How to download
 You can download the latest version of the GPA Calculator app from the **Releases** section.
 Simply, download the ZIP file, and then extract it.
+**You may see a SmartScreen warning when running the app for the first time.
+This is expected for new applications.. click "More info" then "Run anyway". dont worry it is completely safe to proceed.**

 - **For the best experience:** install the fonts in the Fonts folder above

 ## Usage